bnagajagadeesh/azuredevopsagent-ca/README.md

 This is the companion repository for the [Run a self hosted agent in Docker](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops) and [Deploy to Azure Container Apps from Azure Pipelines](https://learn.microsoft.com/en-us/azure/container-apps/azure-pipelines).

-This repository helps Azure DevOps engineers to setup Azure DevOps self-hosted agent running in Azure Container App
+This repository helps Azure DevOps engineers to setup Azure DevOps self-hosted agent running in Azure Container App using managed identity

 ## Architecture
 ![alt text](images/ca-selfhostedagent-architecture.png.png)